emmatinney/emmatinney.github.io/aboutme.md

 ## Life outside of the lab

 Originally born in Chicago, I grew up moving around a lot.
-I swam competeively all thoughout high school and ended up committing to swim colligiately at University of Delaware.
+I swam competitively all thoughout high school and ended up committing to swim colligiately at University of Delaware.
 I was a distance swimmer, and after college I fell into distance running.
 I am now training for my second marathon!
 Outside of running all around Boston, I enjoy trying new restaurants, going to the beach, traveling, and hiking.